-Morton police officer resigns after arrest on suspicion of DUI
+Police officer resigns after arrest on suspicion of DUI

-A Morton police officer has resigned after he was arrested on suspicion of drunken driving.
+SEATTLE (AP) — A police officer in Washington state has resigned after he was arrested on suspicion of drunken driving.

 KOMO-TV reported Friday that a Lewis County deputy pulled over a speeding car near Morton on July 3.